A NSW Government website

 Within 4 weeks of submitting the grant payment request form, the Department will notify applicants in writing and confirm if their evidence for payment has been accepted.

-To prevent delays, ensure all necessary documents and information has been provided in the payment request form.
-If unsure, please refer to our round 2 successful applicant handbook (PDF, 3 MB) for more information on the steps and information required to receive payment.
+To prevent delays, ensure all necessary documents and information have been provided in the payment request form.
+If unsure, please refer to our round 2 successful applicant handbook for more information on the steps and information required to receive payment.